 - The answer is C.

-- Maths calculations will give the weight of the dog as 17 kg.
-Therefore, the weight of the cat and rabbit are 10 kg, so the answer is 27 kg.
+- Math calculations will give the weight of the dog as 17 kg.
+Therefore, the weight of the cat and the rabbit is 10 kg, so the answer is 27 kg.